Explore our campus, including our modern accommodation and innovative course facilities on our virtual tour.

 • Enhancing abilities in authoring academic papers.

-• The standard academic entry requirement for this research program is a bachelor’s degree with upper second-class honors (2:1) in a pertinent field, or its international equivalent, or a master’s degree in a field that is directly applicable to the research, also recognized internationally.
+The standard academic entry requirement for this research program is a bachelor’s degree with upper second-class honours (2:1) in a pertinent field, or its international equivalent, or a master’s degree in a field that is directly applicable to the research, also recognised internationally.

 Additionally, individual consideration may be given to applicants presenting a diverse array of qualifications, research, or professional experiences.